-The Complete Fifth Season review by Bobby Blakey
+The Complete Seasons 1-6 review by Bobby Blakey

 There are so many great cartoons out there, but few have had the impact and secured the fanbase like Rick and Morty.
 After only three seasons the show has not only garnered tons of fans, but also comics, games, merchandise and more.
-With a sixth season and more already confirmed what better time to revisit the fifth season coming home just in time.
+The show has already received a long term deal of up to ten seasons so what better time than now to revisit the first six seasons before the new one arrives?

 To say this show is genius is an understatement.
 There is just so much in every episode from the laughs to the attention to detail in the universes they travel too.
-If you have never seen the show it kicks off already happening and kind of throws you for a loop, but you quickly realize there is no time for set up and you will learn all about these characters as it moves forward.
-While the series might be titled Rick and Morty it remains very much about all the characters with all them getting some great arcs.
+If you have never seen the show, it kicks off already happening and kind of throws you for a loop, but you quickly realize there is no time for set-up and you will learn all about these characters as it moves forward.
+While the series might be titled Rick and Morty as the show has evolved it has become very much about all the characters with all of them getting some great arcs.

 I love the classic animation style that offers up simplistic visuals that are still highly complex and visually pleasing to the eye.
 The vibrant colors are regularly splashed with blood and bodily fluids in some pretty wacked out ways and only add to the shows greatness.
 The voice acting is awesome across the board and there isn’t a single character you can’t wait to see again.
 Like most shows there are plenty of reoccurring themes and characters that keep the show evolving while maintaining its overall ridiculous nature throughout.